ipod825/HOPE/README.md

 # Prerequisites
 CPLEX

 LocalSolver: sign up at http://www.localsolver.com.
-You can download the library jar file.
+You can download the library .jar file.
 There is a hard cap on the problem size for trial license.
-You can apply for academic license.
+You can also apply for academic license.

 Eclipse (or any Java IDE that supports Eclipse's project configuration, ex: IntelliJ IDEA)